martinbuberl/martinbuberl.github.io/contact.md

 You can shoot me an email at <a href="mailto:hello@martinbuberl.com">hello@martinbuberl.com</a>, but please read [the fine print](#the-fine-print) below first.

-If you're based in New York City, don't be a stranger.
-Let's grab a <a target="_blank" href="https://www.google.com/maps/d/u/0/viewer?mid=z0LjC9OnxbQk.k1owu1D1B2zg">coffee or a beer</a>.
+If you're based in Copenhagen, don't be a stranger.
+Let's grab a <a target="_blank" href="https://www.google.com/maps/d/edit?mid=1m7aKRR3_tNcR6r6iZYpNhjIhVkE">coffee or a beer</a>.
 I love to network.

 <h2 id="the-fine-print" class="has-permalink">The fine print<a class="permalink" title="Permalink" href="#the-fine-print">#</a></h2>